PhD Mentors

 Lateralization, Movement and Plasticity Laboratory

-Jaclyn Schwartz, PhD, OTR/L
+Jaclyn Schwartz, PhD, OTR/L, FAOTA

 Assistant Professor of Occupational Therapy and Neurology